-Knee replacement surgery is the most common procedure which is performed around the globe to relieve the patients from knee pain and other conditions related to it.
-The statistics related to it is alarmingly high, with over 500,000 replacements occurring every year in the USA alone.
+Knee replacement surgery is the most common procedure which is performed around the globe to relieve patients from knee pain and other conditions related to it.
+The statistics related to it are alarmingly high, with over 500,000 replacements occurring every year in the USA alone.
 The number of knee replacement cases is expected to touch around 3 million by the year 2030.
 These knee replacement surgeries involve the use of implants manufactured by various companies which are used to replace the natural joint.
 These implants are generally made of metal and plastic.
 Now the question arises as to which implants are best?
 For finding an answer to this question, we have to take a look at some facts.

 The Structure of a Natural Knee

 It refers to the inner side of the knee.

 - The lateral compartment